MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>NetDocuments</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
                         <p style="min-height: 100px; overflow: hidden; height: 100px;" onmouseover="this.style.height='auto'" onmouseout="this.style.height='100px'">The NetDocuments Connector indexes content stored in NetDocs so that users can search and retrieve NetDocuments content directly from within their portal.
-The connector applies document security in NetDocs to Mirosoft Search automatically, so user information remains secure.
+The connector applies document security in NetDocs to Microsoft Search automatically, so user information remains secure.
 Metadata stored in NetDocuments can be mapped to equivalent terms so that users have a seamless search experience.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/netdocuments-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>